In first, U.S. judge throws out cell phone 'stingray' evidence

 Bernard Seidler, Lambis' lawyer, noted that occurred a week after his client was charged.
 He said it was unclear if the drug case against Lambis would now be dismissed.

-(This version of the story corrects location of apartment in second paragraph to Washington Heights from the Bronx, rephrases paragraph 10 to make clear ACLU said its figure underrepresents number of devices)
+Note: Corrects location of apartment in second paragraph to Washington Heights from the Bronx, rephrases paragraph 10 to make clear ACLU said its figure underrepresents number of devices